Chen Hao (actress)

-Brief Bio
+Early life and career

-Chen Hao, came into limelight in 1998 after the release of her award winning film the “Postman in the Mountains” in which she revealed her ample acting ability on screen.
-Her leading role in the TV drama “Li Wei the Magistrate”(2000/2001) made her popular with the Chinese public.
-Chen Hao followed this with a role in a TV comedy play called the “Pink Ladies" in Taiwan.
+Chen Hao, came into limelight in 1998 after the release of her award winning film the Postman in the Mountains in which she revealed her ample acting ability on screen.
+Her leading role in the TV drama Li Wei the Magistrate (2000/2001) made her popular with the Chinese public.
+Chen followed this with a role in a TV comedy play called the Pink Ladies in Taiwan.
 The movie proved a blockbuster among the Chinese community living across Asia.

-Chen Hao, as one of the heroines, in the Pink Ladies, won the heart of the cine-goers with her superb acting in the role of a sensuous woman given to exploiting the men.
-With TV films like the 2003 “Demi-Gods and Semi-Devils”, Chen Hao became a roaring success.
+Chen, as one of the heroines, in the Pink Ladies, showed her acting prowess in the role of a sensuous woman given to exploiting the men, with TV films like the 2003 Demi-Gods and Semi-Devils.

-Chen Hao also started to include singing as a part of her career.
+Chen also started to include singing as a part of her career.
 Her maiden music album hit the market in 2005, produced by Japanese producer Tetsuya Komuro.
-Her album, Chen Hao, bagged the Channel V's the most popular female singer award in 2006.
+Her album Chen Hao, bagged the Channel V's the most popular female singer award in 2006.

-A graduate from the Central Academy of Drama with majors in acting in 1997, more awards seem to come her way as she was again decorated with the Jury Award at the 2009 Seoul TV Festival for her outstanding performance in the film, "Live a Luxurious and Dispassionate Life".
+A graduate from the Central Academy of Drama with majors in acting in 1997, more awards seem to come her way as she was again decorated with the Jury Award at the 2009 Seoul TV Festival for her outstanding performance in the film Live a Luxurious and Dispassionate Life.
 She portrays the character of a permissive woman given to gambling and an indulgent life.

 Chen, in a popularity online poll made by Sohu in 2012, was able to collect over one million votes pronouncing her the "Most Beautiful Woman" in China.
 She has also appeared in magazines such as Vogue, in its Taiwan edition.